nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 The current `st/` and `et/` prefixes will be updated to take in `HH:mm` only.
 Additionally, this would require a new prefix `d/` which will parse user input in the `yyyy-MM-dd` format into a `Date`.

-For example, any command that uses the `st/` or `et/` prefix will now use `... d/yyyy-MM-dd st/HH:mm et/HH:mm` instead.
+For example, any command that uses the `st/` or `et/` prefix will now use `... d/yyyy-MM-dd st/HH:mm et/HH:m` instead.

+### Enhance flexibility of `datetime` inputs
+In the current implementation, users can only enter datetime in this `yyyy-MM-ddTHH:mm` format.
+This format can be restrictive as it requires leading zeroes and `-` as a separator.
+To enhance user experience, the input for datetime related parameters should be able to handle most frequently used formats like `2023/1/1` and `10:00pm`.

+**Proposed implementation**

+The parser handling date and time should be updated to handle different date and time formats.
+This can be achieved by having a list of acceptable datetime formats and checking the users input against each one of them.
+If the user input does not match any of the acceptable formats, we should throw a `ParseException`.

 ### Switching back to list view from calendar view
 In the current system, when executing any commands, including actions like marking, unmarking, or deleting schedules